Uzaif-Minfy/DevOps-Day-2-Terraform-AWS-Practice/Take-Home-Assignment/Assignment-3-two-tier-architecture/README.md

-Blocked permission to create RDS Subnet Group due to a Service Control Policy, but was able to run _terraform plan_ successfully
+Permission blocked to create RDS Subnet Group due to a Service Control Policy, but was able to run _terraform plan_ successfully
 ![alt text](image-6.png)